texastribune/donation-builder/README.md

 If you've never used Heroku before, you'll need to [create a Heroku account](https://signup.heroku.com/dc).

-Heroku deployment uses config.ru and the Rakefile.
 For Heroku, you'll need Ruby 2.1.4.

 The first time you deploy, create your project for Heroku: